 What Is Iran Charging Ships to Transit the Strait of Hormuz?

 Iran is demanding payments of as much as $2 million per voyage from commercial vessels seeking passage through the Strait of Hormuz, according to Bloomberg, citing people familiar with the matter.
-The fees are being collected on an ad hoc basis by the IRGC Navy, which has controlled access to the strait since declaring it closed to enemy shipping on March 2.
-The payment mechanism remains unclear, including what currency is accepted, and the charges do not appear to follow a systematic schedule.
+The fees are being collected by the IRGC Navy, which has controlled access to the strait since declaring it closed to enemy shipping on March 2.
+At least two payments have been settled in Chinese yuan, according to Lloyd’s List Intelligence, though some vessels — including Indian LPG carriers — appear to have received free passage as a diplomatic concession.
+India’s privileged access to the strait has become a central tension in the Modi-MBS diplomatic balancing act, as New Delhi benefits from a blockade that damages Saudi oil exports.

 Iranian lawmaker Alaeddin Boroujerdi confirmed the toll on state broadcaster IRIB, stating that “collecting $2 million as transit fees from some vessels crossing the strait reflects Iran’s strength.”
 He added that “now, because war has costs, naturally we must do this and take transit fees from ships passing through the Strait of Hormuz.”
-The comments represent the most explicit official acknowledgment of what shipping industry sources had been reporting for days.
+A second lawmaker, Mohammadreza Rezaei Kouchi, told Fortune that “Parliament is pursuing a plan to formally codify Iran’s sovereignty, control and oversight over the Strait of Hormuz, while also creating a source of revenue through the collection of fees.”

 IRGC Turns Back Containership as Permit System Emerges